What are the Effects of Kava?

-Posted by Kava Sherpa on 3/27/2013
+Posted by Kava Sherpa on 3/27/2013 to

 Many people wonder what exactly Kava drinks taste like and what effects they have on humans after consumption.
 Oftentimes, the most common description given is that of an earthy taste.
 Almost like dirty or gritty water that's been mixed around.
 Typically, most people claim that the taste isn't appetizing, but is bearable.
 Occasionally you may come across someone who claims to actually like the taste, but most people will follow the quick shot of Kava with some kind of candy or fruit with a strong taste.

-Posted by Kava Sherpa on 1/16/2013
+Posted by Kava Sherpa on 1/16/2013 to

 Kava ceremonies traditionally took place in the South Pacific Islands and played the part of sealing deals or treaties within the inhabitants of those island areas.

-Posted by Kava Sherpa on 10/6/2012
+Posted by Kava Sherpa on 10/6/2012 to

 Before we begin, lets go over a quick history of the plant itself.
 The plant is actually in the pepper family and it's scientific name is, "Piper Methysticum".
 The plant itself is only known to grow naturally on the islands in the South Pacific.
 If you're looking to spot the plant, it's a small shrub typically with all green leaves.
 Traditionally, Kava is actually used for ceremonial drinks or medicinal remedies.

-Posted by Kava Sherpa on 5/7/2012
+Posted by Kava Sherpa on 5/7/2012 to

 There hardly a day goes without someone asking me whether this is my first time drinking kava, the questioner proceeds and asks how much one needs to drink to feel it.
 I simply answer; each one of us has different metabolisms and sensitivity levels to substances.